 Working out the budget for your project can be complicated – from considering your capital and revenue costs and figuring out VAT to working out staff costs and planning your cashflow.
-Discover our top tips from the Mayor of London on what to consider when writing your budget below.
+Read on for our top tips on what to consider when writing your budget.

 Draw up a list of everything you need to complete your project, divided into capital and revenue items.